Rashid Ali al-Gaylani: Iran, Italy, Germany and Saudi Arabia

 Gaylani was not to stay long in Iran.
 On 25 August 1941 the British and Soviet forces invaded Iran and removed Reza Shah from power.
 Gaylani then fled to Italy.
 Later he was received by German dictator Adolf Hitler in Berlin, and he was recognized as the leader of the Iraqi government in exile.
 Upon the defeat of Germany, Gaylani again fled and found refuge, this time in Saudi Arabia.

 Later life and death

 Gailani did not return from exile until after the revolution that overthrew the Iraqi monarchy, in 1958.
 Once again, he attempted to seize power; he plotted a revolt against Abdul Karim Kassem's government.
-The revolt was foiled and Gaylani was sentenced to death.
+The revolt failed and Gaylani was sentenced to death.
 However, he was pardoned in July 1961, allowing him to live in Lebanon until 1965 when he died at the age of 72.